jaclu/ish-config/README.md

 - Console settings - Alternate method to adopt the console
 - AOK kernel tweaks - This is only available on iSH-AOK
-- Install Python - This is the single most commonly asked question on the Discord forum, so I thought it makes sense to offer it as one-click option.
+- Install Python - This is the single most commonly asked question on the Discord forum, so I thought it makes sense to offer it as a one-click option.

 ## Simple Installation: